ammarun11/packer-windows/answer_files/Firstboot/README.md

 Ultimately, we need two things:

-* Don't prompt to create a new user (we have vagrant)
+* Don't prompt to create a new user (we have devops)
 * Re-enable winrm